 A review of the US EPA’s wood stove certification program conducted by the Northeast States for Coordinated Air Use Management (NESCAUM) found that, “on average, first-hour emissions were 175 percent higher than the [pellet stoves’] certification value.
 The first-hour values ranged from 14 percent to 576 percent higher (PDF).”

-One study found that when higher-emitting phases of the burn cycle are included, the pellet stoves exceed their “Eco” certification limits.
+A European study found that when higher-emitting phases of the burn cycle were included, pellet stoves exceeded their certification limits.

 Another study similarly concluded that the emissions from pellet stoves “measured according to technical standards does not provide representative data with respect to a real domestic utilization,” due to differences in operation and combustion conditions as well as the exclusion of the start-up phase from testing.
 This study also noted that settings on pellet stoves are often not optimized for the type of pellet being burned, further increasing emissions of various compounds.